Mckinsey 7S Framework explained

-This article explains practically the McKinsey 7S Framework which was developed by former McKinsey employees.
-After reading this article you will understand the basics of this powerful and effective management tool.
+McKinsey 7S Framework: this article explains practically the McKinsey 7S Framework which was developed by former McKinsey employees.
+Next to what this theory is, this article also highlights the soft and hard elements of the framework and an example of an company.
+After reading this article you will understand the basics of this management analysis tool.
+Enjoy reading!

 In order to be successful it is useful for every organization to have a good understanding of the internal organization and to find out how work can be done more effectively and efficiently.
 The 7S Framework or McKinsey 7S Framework provides this understanding.

 The McKinsey 7S Framework was designed by former employees like Tom Peters, Richard Pascale and Robert Waterman jr, formers consultants of McKinsey, the American consulting firm and is applied in organizations all over the world.

 The McKinsey 7S Framework is a diagnostic model refer to the seven elements or factors that start with the letter ‘S’.
 According to Tom Peters, Richard Pascale and Robert Waterman jr, the condition is that the internal relationships between these elements are well-organized and that the elements steer the organization in the same direction.

 In the McKinsey 7S Framework the so-called hard and soft elements are incorporated, in which hard elements aim at matters an organization can influence directly.

 The soft elements are present in an organization in a more abstract way and can be found in the organizational culture.
 The hard elements in the 7S Framework are Strategy, Structure and Systems; the soft elements are Style, Shared Values, Skills and Staff.

 In order to understand the 7S Framework better a brief explanation is given below.

 By using mission and vision the organization’s objectives become clear.
 You can find these elements in the strategic planning of an organization.